Managing acute asthma in clinical settings

 - administering systemic corticosteroids within the first hour of treatment

-- repeatedly reassessing response to treatment and either continuing treatment or adding on treatments, until acute asthma has resolved, or patient is transferred to an intensive care unit or admitted to hospital
+- repeatedly reassessing response to treatment and either continuing treatment or adding on treatments, until acute asthma has resolved or patient has been transferred to an intensive care unit or admitted to hospital

-- observing the patient for at least 1 hour after dyspnoea/respiratory distress has resolved, providing post-acute care and arranging follow-up.
+- observing the patient for at least 3 hours after respiratory distress or increased work of breathing has resolved

-Note: Definitions of severity classes for acute asthma used in this handbook may differ from those used in published clinical trials and other guidelines that focus on, are or restricted to, the management of acute asthma within emergency departments or acute care facilities.
-In this handbook, the severity of flare-ups and acute asthma is defined consistently across all Australian clinical settings (including community-based clinics and emergency departments).
-Accordingly, the classification of flare-ups and the classification of acute asthma overlap (e.g. a flare-up is considered to be at least ‘moderate’ if it is troublesome enough to cause the patient or carers to visit an emergency department or seek urgent treatment from primary care, yet it might be assessed as ‘mild’ acute asthma within acute services).
+The classification of flare-ups and the classification of acute asthma overlap (e.g. a flare-up is considered to be at least ‘moderate’ if it is troublesome enough to cause the patient or carers to visit an emergency department or seek urgent treatment from primary care, yet it might be described as ‘mild’ acute asthma within acute services).

 In this handbook, the categories of 'mild' and 'moderate' acute asthma have been merged to avoid confusion between terminologies traditionally used at different levels of the health system.
 Mild acute asthma can usually be managed at home by following the person's written asthma action plan.